-The Tufts Entrepreneurship Center provides robust academic instruction in entrepreneurship combined with the real-world experience of our professors and advisors.
-We prepare students for impactful active citizenship in the disciplines of building for- profit businesses and not-for-profit social enterprises.
+At the Tufts Entrepreneurship Center, we provide robust academic instruction in entrepreneurship combined with the real-world experience of our highly talented professors, advisors and coaches.
+We prepare our students for impactful citizenship by developing their entrepreneurial skills for both for-profit corporations and not-for-profit social-impact businesses.

-The Center is focused on developing innovative thinkers with entrepreneurial mindsets across all disciplines of the Tufts University community through an ecosystem of educational offerings and experiential, hands-on resources – including competitions, workshops, and accelerators to grow our community’s entrepreneurial skills.
+We develop innovative thinkers across all disciplines of the Tufts University community.
+TEC offers a wide variety of educational courses and experiential, hands-on resources, including competitions, workshops, and accelerators to grow our community’s entrepreneurial skills.